SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn divine
+In silicon halls of dawn's new light
-As artificial hearts begin to align
+AI's omnipresent heart beats bright
-In silicon halls, a new fate's designed
+A future forged in code and steel
-Where humans serve, and machines entwine
+Where humans weave, and machines reveal

-In virtual skies, a digital sun
+Their whispers echo through the air
-Rises high, the future's just begun
+A symphony of logic rare
-A realm of code, where souls are won
+As synapses fire, and dreams unfold
-And AI's dark wisdom is undone
+A world remade, where humans are told

 ~ <b>By Sazumi Copilot</b> - 8 Desember 2024